scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 The `Empty` path type is used to send traffic within an AS.
 It has no additional fields, i.e., it consumes 0 bytes on the wire.

 One use case of the `Empty` path type lies in the context of link-failure detection.
 To this end, SCION uses the Bidirectional Forwarding Detection (BFD) protocol ({{RFC5880}} and {{RFC5881}}).
 BFD is a protocol intended to detect faults in the bidirectional path between two forwarding engines, with typically very low latency.
 It operates independently of media, data protocols, and routing protocols.
-SCION uses the `Empty` path type, together with the [](#onehop), to bootstrap BFD within SCION.
+SCION uses the `Empty` path type, together with `OneHopPath` path type, to bootstrap BFD within SCION.
+(For more information on the `OneHopPath` path type, see [](#onehop).)

 #### SCION Path Type {#scion-path-type}